 Business Etiquette & Culture in Albania

-Business cards are not mandatory and there is no custom of exchanging business cards at either the beginning or the end of a meeting.
+Business cards are not mandatory, and there is no custom of exchanging business cards at the beginning or the end of a meeting.

-Sometimes, especially when meeting high officials outside their own offices, bodyguards may accompany these officials up to the door of the meeting venue and may often wait immediately outside this door.
+Sometimes, especially when meeting high officials outside their own offices, bodyguards may accompany these officials up to the door of the meeting venue and may often wait immediately outside it.

-Business meetings may take place in unconventional places such as at cafés, residential dwellings and during cab journeys.
-Contacts are frequently made verbally and payments for goods and services are typically conducted in cash.
-Albanians do not seem bound by time; lateness for important events, including business meetings and lunch/dinner parties is not unusual.
+Business meetings may occur in unconventional places such as at cafés, residential dwellings and during cab journeys.
+Contacts are frequently made verbally, and payments for goods and services are typically conducted in cash.
+Albanians do not seem bound by time; lateness for important events, including business meetings and lunch/dinner parties, is not unusual.

 Less attention may be paid to equipment in conference rooms or other meeting places than is common elsewhere, so some auditoriums for large and important meetings may be smaller than anticipated.